emilyjimenez/Jeffreys-GreenbitsAPI-Project/README.md

 2. _Install [node.js](https://nodejs.org/en/) if you do not have it installed._

 3. _To run the application and view in your preferred browser of choice, run the following commands once you're in the project directory in the terminal. 'npm install', 'bower install', 'gulp build', and 'gulp serve'. **note** Project will not build if you do not have a .env file set up with an API token.
-API tokens are available for those who use the Greenbits POS software._
+API tokens are available only to those who use the Greenbits POS software._

 ## Known Bugs